Get The Why and How of Auditing on Amazon

 In summary, we see that a processes are the actions performed to get something done.
 Cashiers receive and process payments.
 By contrast, controls ensure that the resulting numbers are correct and that assets are secure from theft.

 Understanding the differences in controls and processes helps you identify key controls.
 And why is this important?
-So you can clearly see key controls while performing audit risk assessment.
+Understanding the distinction allows you to properly identify key controls in your walkthrough documentation.
+You don’t want to identify a process as a control when it’s not.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.